CenjhihLi/robust_federated_learning/README.md

 Including emnist, mnist, fashion_MNIST, chest xray data.
 # Build environment
 see `build_env.txt`

-Ubundo 16, 18, and 20 should all be fine
+Ubundu 16, 18, and 20 should all be fine

 remove the EMNIST part in the code and no need to install tensorflow-federated if not using EMNIST
 # Training

 Using the command in `cmd_run.txt` to implement the experiments.